-Rectory of oldest church in continuous use in Western Canada: a glimpse into Red River history
+Rectory of oldest church in continuous use in Western Canada provides glimpse into Red River history at St. Andrews, Manitoba

 St. Andrew’s Anglican (Episcopalian) Church, built in 1844 – 1849, is the oldest church in continuous use in western Canada.
 Across the road from its location in the R.M. of St. Andrews north of Winnipeg, Manitoba is St. Andrew’s Rectory, built in 1851 – 1854.
 Both the church and the rectory are designated Historic Sites of Canada.

 The church, built along the banks of the Red River, was originally known as Grand Rapids Church.
 The rapids for which the area was named no longer exist.
 They disappeared in 1910 when St. Andrew’s Dam was built a few miles down the river.

 The Rectory received its national historic designation because it is a good example of mid 19th-century Red River architecture.
 Hudson’s Bay architecture is an adaption of Scottish building techniques to the Canadian prairies.
 Walls were constructed in the manner of Scottish stone masons using local limestone.
 The wooden verandah was a typical French-Canadian adaptation found throughout the Red River area.

 The Rectory belongs to Parks Canada and had been closed for a number of years because of budget constraints.
 It opened its doors to the public again in the summer of 2014 due to a deal reached with St. Andrews Heritage Centre, which pays operating expenses.
 The rooms display assorted artifacts and panels of information about the history of the area and the clergy and missionaries who lived in the house.
 A guide told me it was difficult to identify exactly how each room had been used because the house had many uses and occupants over the years.
 An upstairs room displays tartans of Scottish clans.